Best Air Handlers of 2022: Reviews and Buying Guide

 The many components inside your heating and cooling system can make it difficult to understand when a repair or replacement is the best option.
-Understanding the primary portions of your HVAC system, like the air handler unit, will help you know what questions to ask the technician and where to start when you’re HVAC troubleshooting.
+Understanding the primary componenets of your HVAC system, like the air handler unit, will help you know what questions to ask the technician and where to start when you’re HVAC troubleshooting.

 As we explore the top AC air handlers on the market, we’ll walk you through sizing, pricing, and how the unit communicates with the rest of the system.
 Whether your purchase is based on value, energy efficiency, or a mixture of both, these air handler reviews will point you in the right direction.

-What is an AC air handler?
+What Is an AC Air Handler?

 An air handler is a primary component of your heating and cooling system that is responsible for circulating the indoor air.
 The unit is large and looks like a metal cabinet, which is fitting because it houses some of the most important parts of your HVAC system.

 Components of the air handler include the blower, evaporator coil, air filter, and other electric controls.
 The air handler communicates with other parts of your system, like the condenser or heat pump, to ensure the temperature of the air matches your thermostat setting.

 The air handler is connected to supply and return ventilation ducts throughout your home.
 The return ducts bring indoor air to the air handler, and the supply vents deliver conditioned air to each room.

 When purchasing an air handler, you’ll likely go through a local HVAC dealer that is associated with the brand you choose.
 Be sure to ask the heating and air conditioning technician which brand they’re licensed to sell and install.

 Skip the search and connect with a dealer